StevenBlack/vocab/million-dollar-words.md

 A fancy word for a fake column, the kind that doesn't stand freely, but runs along the walls of rooms that are trying to resemble the Colosseum in Rome or an ancient Greek ruin.
 Pronounce PIE-LASS-TER.

+### pindlin
-### pindlinFrail or puny.
-Distinguished in usage from piddling, which
+Frail or puny.
+Distinguished in usage from piddling, which means trivial or trifling.

+### pintle
-means trivial or trifling. g pintle Like peanut butter is to jelly, a pintle is inextricably linked with a gudgeon, a metal pivot.
+Like peanut butter is to jelly, a pintle is inextricably linked with a gudgeon, a metal pivot.
 The pintle is a little pin that sticks into the hinge-like holes of the gudgeon, holding a rudder to the back of a small sailboat.
 When you're searching for a figurative phrase to describe an interlocked set, say, "They fit like a pintle and gudgeon."

 ### piquant